A recent decision from the Alberta Court of Queen’s Bench raises the issue of whether similar fact evidence may be useful in a limitations defence.

 Paragraph 38 of the decision

 Shannon is a litigator with more than 18 years of experience advising clients in complex, commercial disputes.
-Her practice primarily focuses on contractual, joint venture, accounting, operator and power energy disputes.
-She has ...
+Her practice primarily focuses on contractual and energy disputes, joint venture, accounting and operator claims.
+She ...

 This blog is authored by members of the Litigation and Dispute Resolution Department.
 We follow new and interesting issues emerging in the legal and business communities.
 The wide range of experience among the members of our litigation group will provide a diverse and insightful examination of current legal trends and topics.
 Our goal is to provide a source of valuable information and insight on a wide variety of matters for our readers.